-- Decent work for Canada to actively support access to freedom of association for rural women - Stop gender-based violence in the world of work - we mobilized support for an ILO Convention - Public services and financing - to promote public-public and publiccommunity partnerships to provide public services in rural areas, incorporating women in decision making (as opposed to Private-Public-Partnerships, P3s) - Quality public education for rural women and girls - Climate justice to integrate rural and indigenous women in planning processes for disaster response and integrate them into the climate change decision making process - Human rights adhere to Committee on the Elimination of Discrimination against Women (CEDAW) General recommendations No. 34 on the Rights of Rural Women.
+• Decent work - for Canada to actively support access to freedom of association for rural women • Stop gender-based violence in the world of work - we mobilized support for an ILO Convention - Public services and financing - to promote public-public and publiccommunity partnerships to provide public services in rural areas, incorporating women in decision making (as opposed to Private-Public-Partnerships, P3s) - Quality public education for rural women and girls • Climate justice - to integrate rural and indigenous women in planning processes for disaster response and integrate them into the climate change decision making process • Human rights - adhere to Committee on the Elimination of Discrimination against Women (CEDAW) General recommendations No. 34 on the Rights of Rural Women.

-Joe, President of the Native Women's Association of Canada (NWAC), who took part of the CLC's presentation.
+March 12 - Met with Francyne Joe, President of the Native Women's Association of Canada (NWAC), who took part of the CLC's presentation.
 Francyne thanked the NSGEU for supporting the inquiry into murdered and missing indigenous women in Nova Scotia (MMIW).
 Our support "helps families in their healing process."#donewaiting